codeforkjeff/tailsince/README.md

 tailsince
 =========

-Tail a (log) file, showing lines since a given date, or since a period of time.
+Tail a (log) file, showing lines since a given timestamp or period of time.

 Requirements